Tipping Point (game show): Round 1

-Each contestant is given three counters and a series of toss-up general knowledge questions is asked and the first contestant to buzz-in may answer.
-A contestant to give the correct answer may either play one of their own counters or force an opponent to play one instead, based on their judgement of how likely the machine is to pay out on that particular turn.
-Once a contestant has used all of their counters, they may not answer any more questions and once there is only one contestant who still has any counters, they don’t need to buzz-in, but must continue answering correctly in order to use their counters.
+Each contestant is given three counters at the outset.
+The host asks a series of toss-up general knowledge questions and the first contestant to buzz-in may answer.
+A correct answer allows the contestant to either play one of their own counters or force an opponent to play one instead, based on their judgement of how likely the machine is to pay out on that particular turn.
+Once a contestant has used all of their counters, they may not answer any more questions.
+When only one contestant has any counters remaining, they do not need to use their buzzer but must continue answering questions correctly in order to use their counters.

-A contestant who gives a wrong answer or no answer at any time loses one counter, which is placed into a penalty pot and at the end of the round, the penalty pot is put at stake on one final toss-up question which is open to all the contestants.
-The contestant to give the correct answer wins all the counters that are in the penalty pot, while a contestant who gives a wrong answer gets frozen out and a new question is asked to the other contestants.
-If no contestants give a wrong answer, there is no penalty pot and the round ends once all the contestants have each used the three they were given.
+A contestant who gives a wrong answer or no answer at any time loses one counter, which is placed into a penalty pot.
+If this pot contains any counters by the end of the round, they are put at stake on one final toss-up open to all contestants.
+A correct answer awards all the counters, while a miss freezes the contestant out for a new question asked to the others.
+If no contestants miss any questions, the round ends once they have all used the three counters they were given.

 Round 2

 Each contestant answers 45 seconds (30 seconds in Series 1 to 11) of rapid-fire general knowledge questions and receives a counter for each correct answer.
 Once the time is up, the contestant uses the counters they earned in an attempt to win more money.
-The contestant in the lead after Round 1 decides who will play first and then after the chosen contestant has finished their turn, the higher-scoring of the two remaining contestants decides who will play next.
-In case of a tie before their turn, the contestant who gave a correct answer in Round 1 first has priority.
+The contestant in the lead after Round 1 decides who will play first; after the chosen contestant has finished their turn, the higher scoring of the two remaining contestants decides who will play next.
+In case of a tie at any point, the contestant who first gave a correct answer in Round 1 has priority.
+At the end of the round, the contestant with the lowest score is eliminated.

 Round 3

 The two remaining contestants are asked six questions; three directed to each contestant alternately.
 After hearing the question, the contestant in control may either answer or pass to their opponent.
-The contestant who answered receives a counter for a correct answer, while their opponent receives one for a wrong answer.
+A correct answer awards a counter to the contestant giving it, while a wrong answer awards the counter to the opponent.
 Each counter is used as soon as it is earned.
-The contestant in the lead after Round 2 decides who will have the first question.
-If the contestants are tied going into this round, the contestant leading at the beginning of Round 2 has priority.
+The contestant in the lead after Round 2 decides who will have initial control.
+If the contestants are tied going into this round, the contestant who was leading at the beginning of Round 2 has priority.